 Sometimes, no amount of optimisation is going to let you run the latest titles well.
 It’s important to make sure you’re meeting the minimum system requirements and upgrading components if you’re lacking in any department.
 If you don’t want to sink the money into a CPU upgrade, however, you can just learn how to overclock your CPU and GPU to squeeze some extra performance out of your gaming PC – although this works better when your processor is paired with the best CPU cooler.

-But hopefully, once you’ve gone through all the steps above, you should have a well tuned gaming PC sat in front of you, ready to go and play the latest titles on Steam, Uplay, GOG, Origin, or whichever platform you prefer.
-Just don’t forget to bag yourself the best gaming monitor with a high refresh rate so you can see the increase in frames.
-The only thing that’s left to say is good luck, have fun!
+But hopefully, once you’ve gone through all the steps above, you should have a well-tuned gaming PC sat in front of you, ready to play the latest titles on Steam, Ubisoft Connect, GOG, Origin, or whichever platform you prefer.
+Just don’t forget to bag yourself the best gaming monitor with a high refresh rate so you can see the increase in frames and get an fps monitor to keep an eye on the numbers.
+The only thing that’s left to say is good luck, have fun what ever your PC gaming setup!